-The list below includes financial aid search engines and other resources that past sociology majors have found useful.
+The list below includes financial aid search engines and other resources that Sociology majors have found useful.

 If you know of any other financial aid sources that you think other sociology majors should know about or if you find an inactive web link, please let us know by emailing firstname.lastname@example.org.